 The genome forms a single, haploid chromosome.
 During reproduction, parental genes are crossed and spliced at gene boundaries.
 Occasional crossover errors can introduce gene omissions and duplications.
 A small number of random mutations to gene bodies is also applied.
 To prevent an excessive failure rate due to reproduction errors in critical genes, each gene is preceded by a header which specifies which operations (omission, duplication and mutation) may be performed on it.
 Crossing-over is performed in such a way that gene linkage is proportional to separation distance, allowing for linked characteristics such as might be expected (for example, temperament with facial type).
 Because the genome is haploid, we have to prevent useful sex-linked characteristics from being eradicated simply because they were inherited by a creature of the opposite sex.
-Therefore, each gene carries the genetic instructions for both sexes, but only the un-sexed and appropriately sexed genes get expressed in the phenotype.
+Therefore, each gene carries the genetic instructions for both sexes, and when the genes are expressed to form the phenotype, the individual's sex determines whether the male or the female sex-linked genes are expressed.

 Each gene's header also contains a value determining its switch-on time.
 The genome is re-scanned at intervals, and new genes can be expressed to cater for changes in a creature's structure, appearance and behavior, for example during puberty.

 Some of our genes simply code for outward characteristics, in the way we speak of the "gene for red hair" in humans.
 However, the vast majority code for structure, not function.
 We could not emulate the fact that real genes code only for proteins, which produce structures, which in turn produce characteristics.
 However, we have tried to stay as true as we can to the principle that genotype and phenotype are separated by several orders of abstraction.
-Genes in our creatures' genomes therefore code for structures such as chemo-receptors, reactions and brain lobes, rather than outward phenomena such as disease-resistance, fearlessness or strength.
+Genes in our creatures' genomes therefore code for structures such as chemo-receptors, reactions and brain lobes, rather than outward phenomena such as disease-resistance, fearlessness, curiosity, or strength.